CEED/libCEED/examples/petsc/README.md

 ## CEED bakeoff problems - bps

-This code solves the CEED bakeoff problems on a structured grid generated and refrenced using only low-level communication primitives.
+This code solves the CEED bakeoff problems on a structured grid generated and referenced using only low-level communication primitives.

 To build, run `make bps`.